koltoast/BICE-Submod-Western-Europe-Rework/README.md

 # BICE-Western-Europe-Rework
-	This Mod aims to rework and add focus trees to all Western European countries and aims to function as a BlackIce Submod until it reaches a level of quality that would be enough   	for it to be hopefuly and eventualy included in the official BlackIce
+	This Mod aims to rework and add focus trees to all Western European countries and aims to function as a BlackIce Submod until it reaches a level of quality that would be enough for it to be hopefully and eventually included in the official BlackICE
 	You will need all 3 parts of the BlackIce mod in order to play: (Non-BICE compatibility not guaranteed) https://steamcommunity.com/sharedfiles/filedetails/?id=1137372539
 	https://steamcommunity.com/sharedfiles/filedetails/?id=707136443